 A buyer and seller agree on a trade transaction defined by an offered and accepted purchase order for goods and services between the parties.
 A documentary trade payment is issued as the payment method supporting the purchase order with terms and conditions of payment.
 The DTP is issued in the format of a MT700 SWIFT message normally used for a documentary letter of credit; however, the availability of funds for the DTP found in paragraph 41D of the MT700 format is with the seller instead of a commercial bank.

 Any company that trades with another company.
 The DTP is not a financial instrument, it is a collection instruction.
 The DTP is managed under UCP 600 guidelines (the International Chamber of Commerce Uniform Customs and Practice for Documentary Credits) instead of URC 522 guidelines (the International Chamber of Commerce Uniform Rules for Collections).

 The documentary trade payment is already in use as of 2020; and was first used to import equipment from China to the USA.
 It is envisioned that FinTech ecommerce platforms will adopt and expand the use of DTPs, and eventually replace commercial banks as the trusted third party for issue and negotiation.
 FinTech’s have the ability to add video conferencing and eRules to their platforms to enhance their services.
 At present, banks have declined to incorporate the Internet or eRules into their trade finance operations since they were first published to the banking industry on 1 April 2002.

-What are the benefits of using a DTP documentary trade payment?
+Listed below are the benefits of using a documentary trade payment: